opnfv/releng-xci/docs/xci-user-guide.rst

 **All in One**

-As shown on the table in previous section, this flavor consists of single node.
+As shown on the table in the previous section, this flavor consists of a single node.
 All the OpenStack services, including compute run on the same node.

-The flavor All in One (aio) is deployed based on the process described on upstream documentation.
+The flavor All in One (aio) is deployed based on the process described in the upstream documentation.
 Please check `OpenStack Ansible Developer Quick Start <https://docs.openstack.org/openstack-ansible/pike/contributor/quickstart-aio.html>`_ for details.

 **Mini/No HA/HA**